-The TJPA Board approved the Investment Policy in 2006, and approved amendments to the policy in 2008, 2011, 2015, 2016, 2017, 2020 and May 2021.
+The TJPA Board approved the Investment Policy in 2006, and approved amendments to the policy in 2008, 2011, 2015, 2016, 2017 and 2020.
 The Investment Policy ensures that TJPA cash balances are safe, sufficiently liquid to meet cash flow needs, and maximize investment earnings.
 The Investment Policy sets forth the scope of funds to be invested; establishes safety, liquidity and return on investment as primary objectives, in that priority order; and sets forth permitted investment instruments.
 The Investment Policy delegates authority over the investment program to the TJPA Chief Financial Officer ("CFO") or their designee.
-Permitted investments are a subset of those allowed by California state law.
+Permitted investment instruments are a subset of those allowed by California state law.
 The Investment Policy applies to investments of funds held by TJPA prior to expenditure, such as unrestricted assets and land sales proceeds.
 The policy does not apply to investment of employee retirement or OPEB funds (invested by CalPERS or, for defined contribution plans, at the direction of the employee) or debt proceeds (invested as allowed by the debt documents).

-As described below, staff recommends that the TJPA Board make certain updates to the Investment Policy and conduct the required annual review.
+As described below, staff recommends that the TJPA Board make certain updates to the Investment Policy.